Deform Paths

 Level Edit of Deform Paths

-Deform paths can be edited by switching between three levels of editing.
+You can edit deform paths by switching between three levels of editing.

 The default Level edit is [2].